jlivsey/CenTS-pickupPy/README.md

 # CenTS (CENsus Time Series) reading group on python

-The beginning source of information will come from (https://docs.python.org/3/tutorial/)
+The beginning source of information will come from (https://docs.python.org/3/tutorial/) Material for intro to numpy will come from (https://numpy.org/doc/stable/user/basics.html)

 ## Meeting days: